juxor/afaq/markdown/secA4.md

 represented, Albert Parsons' **Anarchism: Its Philosophy and Scientific Basis** is essential reading.
-His wife, Lucy Parsons, was also an outstanding anarchist activist from the 1870s until her death in 1942 and selections of her writings and speeches can be found in the book **Freedom, Equality & Solidarity** (edited by Gale Ahrens).
+His wife, Lucy Parsons, was also an outstanding anarchist activist from the 1870s until her death in 1942 and selections of her writings and speeches can be found in the book **Freedom, Equality &amp;
+Solidarity** (edited by Gale Ahrens).

 Elsewhere in the Americas, Ricardo Flores Magon helped lay the ground for the